 NFTs are now shareable on Instagram in over 100 countries.
-The social media platform first enabled NFTs on posts and stories earlier this year in May this year.
+The social media platform first enabled NFTs on posts and stories in May this year.
 Yesterday the company announced that it will allow users to share digital collectibles that they created or own.
 It also launched new integrations with Coinbase and Dapper, now supporting connections to both digital wallets.

 The May testing phase was restricted to a few American content creators but has now been expanded to general users.
 Once a digital wallet and Instagram are connected, the NFT image can be posted to the user’s account.